GENERALBYTESCOM/bitrafael_public/README.md

 Android
 =======
-If you want to use this project on Android OS mare sure you:
+If you want to use this project on Android OS make sure you:
 * 1. Use in your Android project <a href="https://github.com/GENERALBYTESCOM/bitrafael_public/tree/master/bitrafael_client/libs_android">different</a> bitcoinj libraries.
 * 2. Add <a href="https://github.com/GENERALBYTESCOM/bitrafael_public/tree/master/bitrafael_common/src_android">following</a> sources to your Android project.